sonata-nfv/son-cli/README.md

 4. Follow/answer related [issues](https://github.com/sonata-nfv/son-cli/issues) (see Feedback-Chanel, below).

 ## Installation
+*[José] this is repeated in one of the wiki pages, but maybe it is here the right place for it (i.e., delete from the wiki)*
 ### Ubuntu Trusty (14.04) and Xenial (16.04)
 To install the SONATA CLI toolset in Ubuntu follow these steps: